JohnEarnest/Octo/docs/XO-ChipSpecification.md

 	i := buffer2
 	load v3

 Chip8E proposes a pair of instructions which load and save register ranges, specifying both a minimum and maximum (inclusive) register.
-XO-Chip adopts these as described using the CHIP-8E instruction encoding.
+XO-Chip adopts this idea from Chip-8E and adds a dash between the two registers to denote a range.
 Using these instructions, the above code could instead be written as:

 	i := buffer1
-	load v4 v7
+	load v4 - v7
 	i := buffer2
-	load v0 v3
+	load v0 - v3

 Reads or writes proceed in the order the register arguments are provided.
 Thus, it is possible to use these instructions to do convenient in-place byte reversals:

 	i := buffer1
-	load v0 v3   # load 4 bytes sequentially
+	load v0 - v3   # load 4 bytes sequentially
-	save v3 v0   # write them back in reversed order
+	save v3 - v0   # write them back in reversed order

 These instructions also provide another useful function.
 Unlike normal `load` and `save`, they do not postincrement `i`.
 The `i` postincrement is useful in some situations but inconvenient in others.
 When a postincrement is desired the standard `load` and `save` instructions may be used, and when it is not desired a programmer may substitute the ranged version specifying `v0` as the minimum range.